 - Dentures: Removable tooth installations

-- Partial dentures are used if you still have some teeth remaining, but your jaw isn’t healthy enough for a dental implant like a bridge or tooth replacement.
+- Partial dentures are used if you still have some teeth remaining, but your jaw isn’t healthy enough for a dental implant or a bridge.

 - Full dentures are held in via suction and are used after all unhealthy teeth are extracted and the gums and jawbone have had time to heal.